top of page

 speaker:

-Jun Kitano (National Institute of Genetics)
+Jun Kitano, Ph.D., Professor (National Institute of Genetics)

 Our research goal is to identify molecular changes underlying naturally occurring phenotypic variation and speciation and understand how such variations arise and spread within natural populations.
 Because of recent advances in genomic technologies, an increasing number of candidate genomic loci or genes responsible for adaptation and speciation have been identified.
 Molecular changes or causative mutations, however, have been rarely elucidated in most cases.
 Without knowing causative mutations, we cannot understand how many mutations are important, whether each mutation is additive or epistatic, or what kind of selective pressures have acted on each mutation.
 To this end, we take an integrative approach across diverse disciplines using stickleback fishes as models.
 In the seminar, I will introduce several recent findings in the genetic basis of convergent evolution in stickleback fishes and discuss contingency and determinism in the genetic basis of convergent evolution.